upb-lea/Inkscape_electric_Symbols/README.md

 # Electrical Drawing Symbols for Inkscape
 Symbols for electrical engineering applications.
 Contains block diagrams and symbols.
-Typcially used for technical drawings in
+Typically used for technical drawings in
  * Bachelor / Master / Ph.D. theses,
  * Scientific papers, and
  * Technical manuals.